For doctors & medical practitioners

 Defamatory blog or forum posts

-Posts on Whirlpool, Reddit, or independent blogs where defamation grounds exist under Australian law.
+Posts on Reddit, Australian online forums, or independent blogs where defamation grounds exist under Australian law.

 Personal data on data-broker sites